treep78/html-css-sass/README.md

 Now that we've defined the mixin, let's include it where appropriate.
 Where are our readability settings defined?

-The problem with including our breakpoints in our 'typography' module is that we need to ensure the breakpoints are the last rules applied.
+The problem with including our breakpoints in our `typography` module is that we need to ensure the breakpoints are the last rules applied.
 For now, just include the breakpoints in the manifest.

 You may need to require the Sass module.
 Next, include the breakpoint in the appropriate selector.
-The mixin should change the style of the selected element so that whitespace in that element is half of the default for devices smaller than "tiny.
+The mixin should change the style of the selected element so that whitespace in that element is half of the default for devices smaller than `tiny`.

 ## Best Practices